 - 1. Select senior management and determine their compensation; - 2.
 Review and approve Company policies, financial objectives, major strategies and plans; - 3.
 Provide advice and counsel to top management; - 4.
-Select candidates for the Board of Directors and evaluate Board processes and performance; and - 5.
+Select candidates for the BOD and evaluate Board processes and performance; and - 5.
 Institute policies and procedures to further the goals of the Company.

-In order to carry out its primary functions, the Board of Directors is charged with obligations and duties in overseeing the business conduct and ethical standards of the Company.
-The Board of Directors has a fiduciary duty to protect the assets of the Company and ensure their efficient use.
+In order to carry out its primary functions, the BOD is charged with obligations and duties in overseeing the business conduct and ethical standards of the Company.
+The BOD has a fiduciary duty to protect the assets of the Company and ensure their efficient use.
 All Company assets should be used for legitimate business purposes.

-The officers of the Company also have the fiduciary responsibility to act on behalf of the Company.
-The bylaws shall outline the duties, activities and obligations of the officers.
+Both the BOD and officers have a fiduciary responsibility to the Company.
+This means the BOD and officers are required to exercise their powers in good faith solely in the best interests of the Company.
+When an individual accepts the position of director or officer, that person agrees to give careful attention to the Company's concerns and to be faithful and honest in the performance of their duties.